KianGault/Portfolio---Kian-Gault-SE/week4_code_review.md

 From this we could remove the constructor and reduce complexity.

 Third: In this code snippet we can see the use of short comments(Line 5, Line 8).
 They aren't bad comments but they are also unnecessary in this example.
-The need to tell the reviewer that this is a class conctructor or this is us setting the model variable a value is not needed because programmers can easily tell what a constructor is or what a equals syntax does.
+The need to tell the reviewer that this is a class constructor or this is us setting the model variable a value is not needed because programmers can easily tell what a constructor is or what a equals syntax does.

 Fourth: The naming of variables/instances are confusing when looking at just the code snippet as the instance is called "Ford"